About Us

 Quantock Healthcare

-With the acquisition of Quantock Healthcare Supplies, our operation now served a broader spectrum of the care industry – to include nursing and residential homes and specialised care facilities.
-The industry’s focus on pressure care standards became more pronounced, influenced by ongoing research into the prevention of pressure-related injuries.
+The year 2010 was transformative.
+With the acquisition of Quantock Healthcare Supplies, our operation now served a broader spectrum of the care industry - from nursing and residential homes to specialised facilities.
+This was a period when the industry’s focus on pressure care standards became more pronounced, influenced by ongoing research into the prevention of pressure-related injuries.

 • 2014